Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 \subsubsection{Compositional}

 Compositional approaches combat bias by training multiple classification models.
-Predictions can then be made by a specific classification model for each population group (e.g., privileged and unprivileged)~\cite{calders2010three,pleiss2017fairness,ustun2019fairness,oneto2019taking,boulitsakis2022fairness,jin2022input,suriyakumar2022personalization} or in an ensemble fashion (i.e., a voting of multiple classification models at the same time)~\cite{mishler2021fade,roy2022multi,liu2022accuracy,kobayashi2021one,monteiroproposal,ranzato2021fairness,iosifidis2019fae,zhenpengmaat2022}.
+Predictions can then be made by a specific classification model for each population group (e.g., privileged and unprivileged)~\citep{calders2010three,pleiss2017fairness,ustun2019fairness,oneto2019taking,boulitsakis2022fairness,jin2022input,suriyakumar2022personalization} or in an ensemble fashion (i.e., a voting of multiple classification models at the same time)~\citep{mishler2021fade,roy2022multi,liu2022accuracy,kobayashi2021one,monteiroproposal,ranzato2021fairness,iosifidis2019fae,zhenpengmaat2022}.

 While decoupled classification models for privileged and unprivileged groups can achieve improved accuracy for each group, the amount training data for each classifier is reduced.
-To reduce the impact of small training data sizes Dwork et al.~\cite{dwork2018decoupled} utilised transfer training.
-With their transfer learning approach, they trained classifiers on data for the respective group and data from the other groups with reduced weight.
-Ustun et al.~\cite{ustun2019fairness} built upon the work of Dwork et al.~\cite{dwork2018decoupled} and incorporates ``preference guarantees'', which states that each group prefers their decoupled classifier over a classifier trained on all training data and any classifier of the other groups.
-Similarly, Suriyakumar et al.~\cite{suriyakumar2022personalization} followed the concept of ``fair use'', which states that if a classification uses sensitive group information, it should improve performance for every group.
+To reduce the impact of small training data sizes \citet{dwork2018decoupled} utilised transfer training.
+With their transfer learning approach, they trained classifiers on data for the respective group and data from the other groups with reduced weight. \citet{ustun2019fairness} built upon the work of \citet{dwork2018decoupled} and incorporated ``preference guarantees'', which states that each group prefers their decoupled classifier over a classifier trained on all training data and any classifier of the other groups.
+Similarly, \citet{suriyakumar2022personalization} followed the concept of ``fair use'', which states that if a classification uses sensitive group information, it should improve performance for every group.

-Training multiple classification models with different fairness goals allows for the creation of a pareto-front of solutions~\cite{roy2022multi,liu2022accuracy,mishler2021fade,valdivia2021fair,blanzeisky2022using}.
+Training multiple classification models with different fairness goals allows for the creation of a pareto-front of solutions~\citep{roy2022multi,liu2022accuracy,mishler2021fade,valdivia2021fair,blanzeisky2022using}.
 Practitioners can then choose which fairness-accuracy trade-off best suits their need.
-For example, Liu and Vicente~\cite{liu2022accuracy} treated bias mitigation as multi-objective optimization problem that explores fairness-accuracy trade-offs under consideration of multiple fairness metrics.
-Mishler and Kennedy~\cite{mishler2021fade} proposed an ensemble method that builds classification models based on a weighted combination of metrics chosen by users.
+For example, \citet{liu2022accuracy} treated bias mitigation as multi-objective optimization problem that explores fairness-accuracy trade-offs under consideration of multiple fairness metrics. \citet{mishler2021fade} proposed an ensemble method that builds classification models based on a weighted combination of metrics chosen by users.